 Our fascination is much more than simply not being able to look away.
 After all, we happen upon car wrecks, and we don’t control what’s on the news – not being able to look away is just a side effect of coming across a spectacle in our daily lives.
 Meanwhile, we actively seek out true crime reads; whole genres exist because of our macabre interest.

-The fact is, witnessing (or reading about) terrible crimes gives us a jolt of adrenaline – maybe not on the same level as those who actually commit them, but those small jolts are addictive nonetheless.
+The fact is, witnessing (or reading about) terrible crimes gives us a jolt of adrenaline – maybe not on the same level as those who actually commit them, but these smaller jolts are addictive nonetheless.
 Reading true crime is a form of thrill seeking, like riding rollercoasters or visiting haunted houses.
 And yet, we keep our parachute on and we keep our eyes on the clearly-marked exits: true crime triggers adrenaline which we experience as fear, but we experience that fear in a safe, controlled environment.

 Why do we read true crime?
 To confirm our beliefs about the world